-Knowledge and understanding of the world in which we live, alongside the skill sets developed by gathering evidence, analysing, discovering, identifying, limitations, testing and evaluation are applicable to most careers and, in our experience, have enabled students to secure university places for a wide variety of subjects and future career aspirations.
+Knowledge and understanding of the world in which we live, alongside the skill sets developed by gathering evidence, analysing data, identifying limitations and evaluation are applicable to most careers and, in our experience, have enabled students to secure university places for a wide variety of subjects and future career aspirations.

-With the potential to specialise in either physical or human, geography degrees are a popular choice, as are other sciencebased courses.
+With the potential to specialise in either physical or human, Geography degrees are a popular choice, as are other science-based courses.
 The skills and knowledge gained can certainly lead to careers in a wide range of professions.